LeapBeyond/terraform-aws-vpc/README.md

 files in the `data` directory, and some new key pairs in the AWS account.
 You should also verify that the S3 bucket and DynamoDB table got created.

-Next, from within the `platform-scripts` directory, create the `terraform.tfvars` from the template and the do a `terraform init` (if you have not already) followed by `terraform apply`.
+Next, from within the `platform-scripts` directory, create the `terraform.tfvars` from the template, and update the `backend.tf` from the values setup by the bootstrap operation.
+(Annoyingly the Terraform backend does not support interpolation, so we need to copy the values manually from place to place.)
+Finally do a `terraform init` (if you have not already) followed by `terraform apply`.

 After a certain amount of grinding, you should see some output from the scripts, e.g.: